kryne001/ruby/README.md

-# ruby

 # CANDY SHOP

-# Run by downloading code and running "ruby init.rb" in terminal
+Run by downloading code and running "ruby init.rb" in terminal